 ACK procedure

-Insert the following paragraph after the 3rd paragraph of the sub-clause 9.3.2.8 as the following:

-An S1G STA that has indicated the use of NDP ACK shall transmit a NDP (Modified) ACK frame instead of an ACK frame in the cases identified above.
-The ACK ID field of the NDP ACK shall be generated as described in 8.3.5.1.3 (NDP ACK).
-If the eliciting frame that requires acknowledgement is an NDP PS-Poll, the S1G AP STA shall transmit an NDP Modified ACK with an ACK ID generated as described in 8.3.5.1.4 (NDP Modified ACK).(#663,664,665)
+(#663,664,665)

 Change the last paragraph of sub-clause 9.3.2.8 as follows:

-After transmitting an MPDU that requires an (NDP) ACK frame as a response (see Annex G), the STA shall wait for an ACKTimeout interval, with a value of aSIFSTime + aSlotTime + aPHY-RX-START-Delay, starting at the PHY-TXEND.confirm primitive.
+After transmitting an MPDU that requires an ACK frame as a response (see Annex G), the STA shall wait for an ACKTimeout interval, with a value of aSIFSTime + aSlotTime + aPHY-RX-START-Delay, starting at the PHY-TXEND.confirm primitive.
 If a PHY-RXSTART.indication primitive does not occur during the ACKTimeout interval, the STA concludes that the transmission of the MPDU has failed, and this STA shall invoke its backoff procedure upon expiration of the ACKTimeout interval.
 If a PHY-RXSTART.indication primitive does occur during the ACKTimeout interval, the STA shall wait for the corresponding PHYRXEND.indication primitive to determine whether the MPDU transmission was successful.
-The recognition of a valid (NDP) ACK frame sent by the recipient of the MPDU requiring acknowledgment, corresponding to this PHYRXEND.indication primitive, shall be interpreted as successful acknowledgment, permitting the frame sequence to continue, or to end without retries, as appropriate for the particular frame sequence in progress.
-An S1G STA expecting an NDP ACK frame as a response, shall consider a received NDP ACK 1 (2) MHz frame as a successful response if its ACK ID field equals the bit sequence generated from the Scrambler subfield and the FCS field of its immediately previously transmitted MPDU as described in 8.3.4a.1.3 (NDP ACK).
-An S1G STA expecting an NDP Modified ACK frame as a response to an NDP PS-Poll, shall consider a received NDP Modified ACK 1 (2) MHz frame as a successful response if its ACK ID field equals the bit sequence generated from the RA, TA and CRC fields of its immediately previously transmitted NDP PS-Poll as described in 8.3.4a.1.4 (NDP Modified ACK).(#663,664,665) The recognition of anything else, including any other valid frame, shall be interpreted as failure of the MPDU transmission.
+The recognition of a valid ACK frame sent by the recipient of the MPDU requiring acknowledgment, corresponding to this PHYRXEND.indication primitive, shall be interpreted as successful acknowledgment, permitting the frame sequence to continue, or to end without retries, as appropriate for the particular frame sequence in progress.
+The recognition of anything else, including any other valid frame except as defined below, shall be interpreted as failure of the MPDU transmission.
 In this instance, the STA shall invoke its backoff procedure at the PHY-RXEND.indication primitive and may process the received frame.
 An exception is that recognition of a valid data frame sent by the recipient of a PS-Poll frame shall also be accepted as successful acknowledgment of the PS-Poll frame.

-Other exceptions exist for S1G STAs as described in the following two paragraphs: (#303)
+Additional exceptions exist for S1G STAs for accepting a valid frame as successful acknowledgement as described in the following two paragraphs: (#303)